Set yourself up for success

 Concrete subfloors must have all cracks and holes filled with a cement-like patching material.
 While bamboo flooring is more stable than most woods, it is still subject to damage when in direct contact with a constantly wet slab.
 The bamboo must be isolated from this type of slab by use of a concrete sealant, reverse vinyl or sleeper subfloor.
 Concrete subfloors must be tested for moisture and not exceed three pounds per 1,000 square feet using the calcium chloride test.

-Important Note About Crawl Spaces.
-Many wood floors fail due to the failure of the installer to address moisture in crawl spaces.
-If you have a crawl space under your home or new flooring you must properly remedy this moisture.
-Please note that 15 lb felt paper is not considered a moisture barrier.
-You must have a high quality vapor barrier or moisture insulation (with 100% blockage) or the moisture coming up from the crawl space will damage the flooring.
-A ground layer cover of 6 to 20 millimeter polyethylene film (black) is vital with joints overlapping at least 6 inches, and sealed with moisture resistant tape.
+Important Note About Crawl Spaces: Cupping in wood floors is a common result when a crawl space is not properly sealed.
+If you have a crawl space under your home or new flooring, you must properly remedy this moisture.
+There must be a ground layer cover of 6 to 20 mil BLACK polyethylene film with joints overlapping at least 6 inches, and sealed with moisture-resistant tape, or any recommended puncture-resistant membrane, such as Class C, meeting ASTM D-1745.
 There must be a minimum of 18 inches from the ground to underside of joists and it should have perimeter venting equal to at least 1.5% of the crawl space total square footage.
 The vents should be properly placed for cross-ventilation.
-The crawl space should have a mechanical venting system.

 Note about gluing down to existing wood floors: it is common knowledge that the installer must first verify if the adhesive being used will bond to the existing wood floor.
 If installer is not sure, he must sand down the existing wood floor completely prior to glue down.